fmoralesc/worldslice/README.md

 > A 4-dimensional world can be described as a sequence of 3-dimensional slices, which are the state of the world at an index t.

-This plugin is basically me extracting my statusline configuration into a detachable module and working out some behavior kinks.
+This plugin tries to simplify the configuration of the statusline and tabline.
+This is my way of extracting my statusline configuration into a detachable module and working out some behavior kinks.

 ## USAGE